The Flow Lab

 Our Flow Lab is focused on creating cutting-edge research on flow within psychology, neuroscience, physiology, and sociology.

 We take on research projects that advance our understanding and application of flow.
-View our flow fellows who actively help contribute.
+Our flow fellows actively help contribute.

 Below are some models derived from our research that help us communicate flow to the broader public.